Jordi-Manuello/CBMAT/README.md

 6)	create_subsets: To prepare data for split-half or sub-sets analysis
 7)	dataset_hist: To create histograms allowing to visualize features of the dataset

-A typical workflow in CBMAT can be
+A typical workflow in CBMAT can be:

 - import data with 'load_foci'
 - prepare data for the main CBMA with 'remove_multiple' and/or 'filter_by_tissue' and/or 'prepare_MACM'